valdecar/Murka/README.md

 You can either play books from file (in that case fb2 and some txt) or copy them directly to text frame (after that click update button and save as new if needed).

-You can also modify a text in text frame (but not forget update button).
+You can also modify a text in text frame (but not forget the update button).

 You can use Space key for play/pause but not forget that pause work not instantly.
 ```